oforce/zd-mcp-server/README.md

-"Find all solved tickets from this week tagged with 'billing'" "Search for open tickets containing 'password reset'" "Show me tickets created by john@company.com in the last 30 days"
+"Find all solved tickets from this week tagged with 'billing'" "Search for open tickets containing 'password reset'" "Show me tickets created by john@company.com in the last 30 days" "Search for urgent tickets, show 25 per page, sorted by creation date descending" "Find all users in the organization, paginate to page 3" "Search for tickets with status open, sorted by priority ascending"
 ```

 ### Customer Communication